Allen Tate: 1940s

-Tate was the poet-in-residence at Princeton University from 1939-1942, and founded the university's Creative Writing Program.
+Tate was the poet-in-residence at Princeton University from 1939 to 1942, and founded the university's Creative Writing Program.
 He established the Mesures Lectures.
 During 1940 through 41 he was also a regular panelist, with Mark Van Doren and Huntington Cairns, on the popular CBS radio program Invitation to Learning and sometimes a guest the following year.
 Random House published the transcripts.

 The Tates moved to Monteagle, Tennessee in 1942 to write, living on publishers' advances (Gordon was a novelist).
 Robert Lowell and Jean Stafford joined them.
-Lytle was teaching history at the nearby University of the South and was made editor of the Sewanee Review for a year; Tate helped him by getting poems and articles from Wallace Stevens, William Meredith, and others.
+Lytle was teaching history at the nearby University of the South and was made editor of the Sewanee Review for a year; Tate helped him by getting poems and articles from Wallace Stevens, William Meredith (poet), and others.

 In 1943 Tate was appointed the first rotating Chair of Poetry at the Library of Congress, where he established the Associate Fellows in American Letters.
 He initiated recordings of 16th and 17th century English lyrics and modern American poetry from Emily Dickinson to Karl Shapiro for Books for the Blind.
 He reviewed Shapiro's first book of poems, Person, Place and Thing, for the magazine Common Sense in 1943, writing the review as a letter to Sgt.
 Shapiro, then stationed in Australia, mixing some compositional advice with high praise ("May I list here certain poems that for me are already placed among the best poetry of our time?"), and beginning a long friendship.
-Tate was known for his aid to talented younger writers: John Berryman, Joseph Frank, Robert Lowell, William Meredith Jr, Howard Nemerov, Delmore Schwartz (known as "the Jewish Allen Tate"), and Peter Taylor.
+Tate was known for his aid to talented younger writers: John Berryman, Joseph Frank (writer), Robert Lowell, William Meredith Jr, Howard Nemerov, Delmore Schwartz, and Peter Taylor.

 Tate edited the Sewanee Review from 1944 to 1946.
 Publishing Marianne Moore, Wallace Stevens, Jacques Maritain, T. S. Eliot, John Peale Bishop, Malcom Cowley, Mark Van Doren, Randall Jarrell, R. P. Blackmur, John Berryman, Dylan Thomas, Peter Taylor, and others, he greatly increased the magazine's circulation and made it one of the foremost quarterlies in the English language.

 Tate and Gordon were divorced in 1945 and remarried in 1946.
 Though devoted to one another for life, they could not get along and would divorce again in 1959.

 Divorced and remarried, the Tates lived in New York from 1946 to 1951.
-Tate published Poems 1922-1947.
+Tate published Poems 1922–1947.
 It included the long "Seasons of the Soul," written during World War II, which he valued more highly than the "Ode."
 He was editor of belle lettres at Henry Holt and Co. for two years and a lecturer at New York University for four years.
 Tate received an honorary Litt.D. from the University of Louisville in 1948 and was a visiting professor at the University of Chicago in 1949.
 He was elected to the National Institute of Arts and Letters in 1949.
 Tate would try without success until the end of his life to get Gordon elected to the Institute.